unchartedsoftware/aperture-tiles/docs/src/docs/development/generation/readme.md

 				<dd>The binned data set produced by binner.processDataByLevel.</dd>

 				<dt>
-					valueScheme
+					serializer
 				</dt>
 				<dd>The bin descriptor describing the dataset.
 This must match the bin descriptor used when creating the tiles.</dd>

 				<dt>
 					tileAnalytics (Optional)